Last updated: 09/20/2018

 In spite of the ongoing controversy surrounding marijuana’s legitimacy as a medicinal drug, people who abuse marijuana still run the risk of becoming dependent on the drug’s effects.
-According to the Substance Abuse & Mental Health Services Administration, marijuana abuse rates exceed those of all other drugs, both legal and illegal.
+Marijuana abuse rates exceed those of all other drugs, both legal and illegal.

 While some people do use marijuana for medical reasons, a great many people abuse the drug for recreational purposes.
 As with any addiction, the drug’s effects in a person’s life ultimately determine whether a problem exists.
 The need for marijuana addiction treatment becomes an issue once a person’s life starts falling apart.